ipmg33/ipmg33.github.io/Relatorio2.md

 > - The user must be within range of the venue of which they choose to take a number from.
 > - The user must not have an active number () for the service they are trying to take a number from.

-After that the store clerk will know there is a new customer in the queue, and the timer for them to be served starts, so that the system can estimate the average waiting time.
+After that the store clerk will know there is a new customer in the queue.

 As exceptions: